Particular/docs.particular.net/nservicebus/containers/index.md

 When using an external container you would normally not dispose the bus instance manually.
 If you would call `IBus.Dispose()` then you will indirectly trigger the container to dispose lifetime scope.

-NOTE: Do NOT call `IBus.Dispose` when using an external container, instead call dispose in your container during shutdown.
+NOTE: Do NOT call `IBus.Dispose` when using an external container, instead call dispose in the container during shutdown.

-## Plugging in your own container
+## Plugging in the container

 If you have your own container that is not already supported by a NuGet package, you can create a plugin centering around the `IContainer` abstraction.
-Once this is created and registered, NServiceBus will use your custom container to look up its own dependencies.
+Once this is created and registered, NServiceBus will use the custom container to look up its own dependencies.

 snippet:CustomContainers